Skip to main content

 records = sessions_to_rl_records(sessions)

 Or use the Hydra shortcut (configs/data/runtime_traces.yaml) described in the top-level quickstart.
-The exported schema matches the training adapters, so no custom glue code is required.
+The schema matches the training adapters, so no custom glue code is required.

 Troubleshooting